jsaltmd/Kickstarter-Analysis-Module-1-Challenge/README.md

 ### Analysis of Outcomes Based on Goals

-- The data shows that campaigns that have higher goals were not successful.
-There were a lot of pledges on other campaigns that have a goal of less than $5,000 and $1,000 as shown on chart 2.
-Louise's campaign goal was within this range and that's why she was only short of $400.
-She could have probably make it if she extended her campaign for another month or less.
+- The data shows that most campaigns with higher goals were not successful.
+There were a lot of pledges on other campaigns that have asked for less than $5,000 and $1,000 as shown on chart 2.
+Louise's campaign goal was within this range and was only short of $400 but she could have benefited if she ran her campaign a little bit longer.

 Chart 2: